HalisYason/English-Wallet/README.md

     git checkout -b ozellik/düzenleme

-commit the changes you have made
+   3. commit the changes you have made

     git commit -am 'Yeni bir özellik ekle'

-  5. dalınızı ana(master) dala birleştirin

-    git pull origin master
+   4. combine your branch into the main(master) branch git pull origin master

-  5. forkladığınız repo'ya dalınızı push edin
+  5. push your branch to the repo you have forked

     git push origin ozellik/düzenleme

-## İletişim
+## Contact

-**Eğer herhangi bir sorunuz veya öneriniz varsa, lütfen [GitHub üzerinden bir sorun (issue)](https://github.com/52h44a34l/English-Wallet/issues) açın.**
+**If you have any questions or suggestions, please [a problem via GitHub (issue)](https://github.com/52h44a34l/English-Wallet/issues ) open.**

 #